 Neither party shall be liable for any failure to perform processing of the transactions and documents where such failure results from any act of God or other cause beyond the party's reasonable control including, without limitation, any mechanical, electronic or communications failure which prevents the parties from transmitting or receiving the electronic recording transactions.

-Either party may terminate this Memorandum of Understanding for any reason by providing 30 days written notice of termination.
+Either party may terminate this MOU for cause at any time and without cause by providing 30-days written notice to the other party, requiring the VENDOR to notify all SUBMITTERS.